Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 Key Takeaways:

-• Everyone needs a will, even if they don't have much.
+• Everyone who owns something needs a will, even if they don't have much.

-• Your will can impact what people do if you're unable to communicate in a medical situation.
+• Your estate planning can impact what people do if you're unable to communicate in a medical situation.

 • Wills can prevent misunderstanding and strife among your loved ones.

-• Wills: A will ensures your assets are passed to the people you want to have them after you die.
-It includes a personal representative (an “executor”), who is the individual or institution that will oversee the distribution of your assets.
-A will needs to go through probate to be executed and become a final public record.
+• Will (short for Last Will and Testament).
+A will directs your assets to the people you want to have them after you die.
+It names a personal representative (an executor), who is the individual or institution that will oversee the distribution of your assets and settle any outstanding debts.
+A will goes through probate.
+That’s a legal process where a court oversees the transfer of a deceased person's assets to their loved ones—to be executed and become a final public record.

-• Trusts: A trust is an instrument that allows a third party, a trustee, to hold assets from the “grantor” (giver) for the benefit of other parties, called “beneficiaries”.
-A trust is similar to a will in some ways, but avoids probate and may minimize estate taxes.
+• Trust.
+A trust is an instrument that allows a third party, a trustee, to hold assets from the grantor (giver) for the benefit of other parties, called beneficiaries.
+A trust is similar to a will in some ways, but it avoids probate and may minimize estate taxes.

-• Living wills: A living will is a written document which specifies what kind of medical care you wish to receive (often focused on life-prolonging treatment) if you are in a life-threatening situation and can’t communicate your wishes.
+• Living will.
+A living will is a written document that specifies the kind of medical care you want to receive (often focused on life-prolonging treatment) if you are in a life-threatening situation and can’t communicate your wishes.

-• Living trusts: Like other types of trusts, a living trust allows you to direct how you’d like your assets to be distributed after you die.
+• Living trust.
+Like other types of trusts, a living trust allows you to direct the distribution of your assets after you die.
 With a living trust, however, you transfer your property and assets to the trust while you’re alive.
-This way, they can pass directly to your beneficiaries upon your death without the probate process.
-Living trusts can be revocable, or irrevocable.
+Living trusts can be revocable (can be changed) or irrevocable (can’t be changed).

-Many people forgo a will because they believe the process of creating one is expensive and time-consuming.
-Fortunately, this often isn’t the case.
+Many people don’t make a will because they believe they can’t afford it, particularly if they're struggling with debt.
+Fortunately, creating a will doesn't have to be expensive.
 If you’d like to set up a will, consider the following options.

-• Professional: In the event your situation is more complex, or you don’t feel comfortable using a software program, consult an estate attorney, financial planner, or Certified Public Accountant (CPA).
+• Professional.
+If your situation is more complex or you don’t feel comfortable using a software program, consult an estate attorney, financial planner, or Certified Public Accountant (CPA).
+Some of the more expensive software options offer assistance from a vetted, licensed attorney.

 • Real estate